 A central repository for all content

 To ensure full control of all images and work with them as efficiently as possible, Klambt has established one central system for the entire group, where all the files can be stored and managed in a common repository.
-By using Color Factory (a FotoWare product that has been specifically designed to automate the processing of large volumes of files) as the main engine, they have been able to build a full production system around their FotoWare Digital Asset Management (DAM) solution.
+By using Color Factory (a Fotoware product that has been specifically designed to automate the processing of large volumes of files) as the main engine, they have been able to build a full production system around their Fotoware Digital Asset Management (DAM) solution.
 This enables them to work much faster with their files by eliminating the need of sending images back and forth or uploading and downloading them, while at the same time ensuring that everything sent to print is of the highest quality available:

 — "[When we] create the PDF for printing, we must have high-resolution data, and then you can imagine when you are outside with several hundred people, and they have to send the data in and out.
 You cannot work on the high-resolution data in all places because sometimes the internet is slow.
-The files are, therefore, stored in FotoWare, and you can move them through the working process without moving the actual data." -
+The files are, therefore, stored in Fotoware, and you can move them through the working process without moving the actual data." -

 A system of this kind would not be possible without a high-functioning DAM solution at its center.
 Graphic designers and editors would have to spend too much time uploading, downloading, and sending different messages and images around.
-Still, with the FotoWare solution, Klambt manages to keep every note, suggestion, image, and design in one central hub.
+Still, with the Fotoware solution, Klambt manages to keep every note, suggestion, image, and design in one central hub.
 Even the graphical work of putting together the physical pages is conducted directly within the DAM, thanks to the Adobe CC extension.

 LEARN MORE: How to make the most out of your MarTech stack with plugins